Chart Color Schemes

 Mardi features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.4% of all households, including 38.4% couples with children, 23.0% couples without children, and 17.1% single parent families.
-Non-family households account for the remaining 20.6%, with lone person households at 18.2% and group households comprising 2.5%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.
+Family households constitute 79.4% of all households, consisting of 38.4% couples with children, 23.0% couples without children, and 17.1% single parent families.
+Non-family households account for the remaining 20.6%, with lone person households at 18.2% and group households comprising 2.5% of the total.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households